-The GCC is a council of six countries in the Middle East and North Africa (MENA) region that share many cultural and regional similarities.
-The majority of GCC countries are considered as high-income states, which witnessed dramatic advances in their healthcare and research sectors over the past few decades.59 In the Gulf region, limited data are available regarding the epidemiology, management, and unmet needs of aTTP.
-Thus, the present consensus aimed to bring insights from experts in the GCC countries regarding the epidemiology of aTTP, as well as local challenges in aTTP diagnosis and current local aTTP management.
+The GCC is a council of six countries in the Middle East and North Africa region that share many cultural and regional similarities.
+Over the past few decades, all members of the GCC have grown into high-income states with commensurate advances in their healthcare and health research sectors.59 Despite advanced facilities, information remains scarce regarding the epidemiology, management, and unmet needs of aTTP in the region.
+The present consensus aimed to bring insights from experts in the GCC countries regarding the epidemiology of aTTP, as well as to meet the local challenges in the diagnosis and management of this condition.

 To date, there are no reliable data regarding the incidence of aTTP in GCC countries.
-While the epidemiological characteristics of the aTTP patients in the Gulf region appear to be similar to other parts of the world, the experts raised concerns about the generalizability of the published retrospective studies; the published reports included patients from one institution or one district of the Gulf region.
-The experts recommended the conduction of future multicenter studies to reflect the real epidemiology of aTTP in GCC countries.
+A few isolated retrospective studies are available albeit limited to patients from one institution or one district of the Gulf region.
+These seem to suggest that the epidemiological characteristics of the aTTP patients in the Gulf region might be similar to other parts of the world.
+However, experts in the current discussion raised concerns about the generalizability of these studies and recommended future multicenter studies that bring out the real epidemiology of aTTP in GCC countries.

-Although ADAMTS-13 activity measurement is an essential diagnostic tool in the setting of TTP, many healthcare facilities in the Gulf region do not have access to immediate ADAMT-13 assays and many samples are sent abroad for testing.
-Thus, the average time for TTP diagnosis and referral from the first presentation may be prolonged with the high possibility of ischemic complications and death.
+Although ADAMTS-13 activity measurement is essential to accurately diagnose TTP, most healthcare facilities in the region do not have ready access to ADAMT-13 assay equipment.
+Consequently, many samples are sent abroad for testing.
+Thus, the time taken from first presentation and referral to diagnosis of TTP may stretch to weeks, leading to a high possibility of ischemic complications and death.
+As early identification and prompt management are required for a favorable prognosis of patients' TTP, the experts agreed that aTTP treatment should start without waiting for the results of the ADAMTS-13 assay.
+It was also reported that this is already being practiced in all three countries.
 Finally, the panel members recommended the development of educational and quality improvement programs to improve physicians' knowledge and awareness about TTP.

-The experts also agreed that there is a need for national and regional consensus regarding the diagnosis and prompt treatment of aTTP in Gulf region.
+The experts acknowledged the need for national and regional consensus regarding the diagnosis and prompt treatment of aTTP in the Gulf region.
 The consensus should be comprehensive and involve all specialties and key players that deal with aTTP in order to share their ideas and suggestions.
 The consensus meeting can be conducted in the form of a national TTP day.
-Another interesting idea was to develop a national day for rare disease in which experts get together and hence move forward in all topics related to diagnosis and management of these diseases.
+Another interesting idea was to develop a national day for rare diseases where experts from different specialties get together and share information on their prevalence, diagnosis, and management.